-The normally thick skinned Edward was deeply affected by her loss.
-Edward had a memorial cross erected at every spot where her body was halted during it's journey to London.
-Charring Cross derives its name, which is a corruption of Chere Reine Cross, from one of these crosses.
+The normally thick-skinned Edward was deeply affected by her loss.
+Edward had a memorial cross erected at every spot where her body was halted during its journey to London.
+Charing Cross derives its name, which is a corruption of Chere Reine Cross, from one of these crosses.

 After embalming, which in the thirteenth century involved evisceration, Eleanor's viscera were buried in Lincoln Cathedral and Edward placed a duplicate of the Westminster tomb there.
 Eleanor's heart was taken with the body to London and was buried Blackfriars Priory.
 The Queen's body was buried in Westminster Abbey, a magnificent gilt bronze effigy by William Torel surmounts her tomb.
 Three of the 'Eleanor Crosses' have survived to the present day, those at Geddington, Northampton and Waltham.